Tanmengxuan/grab_traffic_management/README.md

 **Content**

-1. Model description
+1. Model description - A description of the architecture of the model
-2. Data analysis and feature engineering
+2. Data analysis and feature engineering - How the raw data is being processed to train and evaluate the model
-3. Guide to running the code
+3. Guide to running the code - A step-by-step guide to running the code
-4. System specification
+4. System specification - Software packages requirement